DHTMLX/gantt-docs/data/desktop/export_requirements.md

 ### Overview

-Export to MS Project is an ASP.NET MVC application written in C# and runs on Windows and IIS server.
+Export to MS Project is a .Net Core Framework application written in C# and runs on Windows, MacOS, Linux.
-<br>The app works in .NET Framework, there is no build for .NET Core Framework.

-We can provide you with the source code (Visual Studio solution) that can be deployed on your own server or any cloud provider.
+We can provide you with the source code that can be deployed on your own server or any cloud provider.
-The source project is compatible with MS VisualStudio 2013-2019.
+The source project is compatible with MS VisualStudio 2022+.

 ### System requirements